 FBA capacity limits considerations

 It’s crucial for FBA sellers to stay updated on Amazon’s policies and rules.
-This can be done by regularly checking the official Amazon Seller Central portal or the FBA section of Amazon’s website.
+They can do this by regularly checking the official Amazon Seller Central portal or the FBA section of Amazon’s website.

 However, if you’re seeking the most current details on FBA capacity limits or if there have been any recent changes, I’d recommend checking directly with Amazon’s official resources or reaching out to their support for the latest information.